j2labs/brubeck/docs/FILEUPLOADING.md

     $ cd brubeck/demos
     $ ./demo_multipart.py

 If you're using Mongrel2, you'll need to turn that on too.
+It works fine with WSGI too.

     $ m2sh load -db the.db -config mongrel2.conf
     $ ms2h start -db the.db -every